jemise111/sinatra_init/README.md

 #Sinatra Init

-Run the shell script sinatra_init.sh in any repository to setup Sinatra file structure utilizing ActiveRecord and Postgresql with some starter files.
+Run the shell script sinatra_init.sh in any repository to setup Sinatra file structure utilizing ActiveRecord and Postgresql with some starter files and helper text.

 Structure designed for one resource (one model/class, no relationships).

 Placeholder resource is 'users' (class User, database: users_db).
-Placeholder attribute is 'attribute'
+Placeholder attribute is 'attribute' Change these in all files accordingly.

 Structure includes:

-* db, models, public, views, spec folder (formatted with RSpec)
+* db, models, public, views, spec folder (using RSpec)
 * db/shema.sql, db/seeds.rb
 * models/user.rb
 * views/